mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="a320i-k-compat.png" alt="Screenshot of ASUS support page saying ASUS Prime A320I-K supports Athlon 3000G at version 2203" caption="The ASUS Prime A320I-K [CPU compatibility page](https://www.asus.com/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/) claims it's compatible with the Athlon 3000G starting at BIOS version 2203." hasBorder="true">}}

 After upgrading to 5862, I _still_ couldn't get a boot.
-Then, I realized that I was plugging in my HDMI cable into the server's DisplayPort output.
+Then, I realized that I was plugging my HDMI cable into the server's DisplayPort output.

 {{<img src="hdmi-vs-dp.jpg" alt="Screenshot of TrueNAS web dashboard" maxWidth="650px" caption="Why did the designers of DisplayPort make it so easy to plug in HDMI cables by mistake?">}}